Microsoft Sentinel workspace architecture best practices

 When determining how many tenants and workspaces to use, consider that most Microsoft Sentinel features operate by using a single workspace or Microsoft Sentinel instance, and Microsoft Sentinel ingests all logs housed within the workspace.

 Costs are one of the main considerations when determining Microsoft Sentinel architecture.
 For more information, see Microsoft Sentinel costs and billing.

 Working with multiple tenants

-If you have multiple tenants, such as if you're a managed security service provider (MSSP), we recommend that you create at least one workspace for each Azure AD tenant to support built-in, service to service data connectors that work only within their own Azure AD tenant.
+If you have multiple tenants, such as if you're a managed security service provider (MSSP), we recommend that you create at least one workspace for each Microsoft Entra tenant to support built-in, service to service data connectors that work only within their own Microsoft Entra tenant.

-All connectors based on diagnostics settings cannot be connected to a workspace that is not located in the same tenant where the resource resides.
-This applies to connectors such as Azure Firewall, Azure Storage, Azure Activity or Azure Active Directory.
+All connectors based on diagnostics settings can't be connected to a workspace that isn't located in the same tenant where the resource resides.
+This applies to connectors such as Azure Firewall, Azure Storage, Azure Activity or Microsoft Entra ID.

 Use Azure Lighthouse to help manage multiple Microsoft Sentinel instances in different tenants.

-Partner data connectors are often based on API or agent collections, and therefore are not attached to a specific Azure AD tenant.
+Partner data connectors are often based on API or agent collections, and therefore are not attached to a specific Microsoft Entra tenant.